By Corey Klujsza

 All that said, while we are in an inflationary market, we don’t anticipate the sort of extreme conditions we experienced in the last inflationary market in 2020 and 2021.

-For guidance, a look back to 2017 would be a better comparison.
+For guidance, a look back to 2014 would likely be a better comparison.

 Forecast Takeaway

-While Q3 might not feel like a dramatically different operating environment, we are in a changing marketplace that is setting us up for a more meaningful flip later in the year.
+While Q4 might not feel like a dramatically different operating environment, we are in a changing marketplace that is setting us up for a more meaningful flip next year.

 What Can You Do?